 As a financial institution that is entrusted with the safeguarding of sensitive information, our Board believes that a strong enterprise cyber strategy is vital to effective cyber risk management.
-Accordingly, the Board is actively engaged in the oversight of our cyber risk profile, enterprise cyber strategy and key cyber initiatives, and regularly receives reports on such issues from our information technology and information security personnel.
+Accordingly, our Board is actively engaged in the oversight of our cyber risk profile, which includes risks from cybersecurity threats, enterprise cyber strategy and key cyber initiatives, and regularly receives reports on such issues from our Chief Information Officer, Chief Information Security Officer, and other relevant personnel.
+Our Board also meets with our internal and external auditors, and federal and state regulators to review and discuss reports on risk, examination, and regulatory compliance matters.

 The Risk Committee of the Board is responsible for assisting the Board in its oversight of risk and for overseeing our enterprise risk management framework.
-The Risk Committee actively engages with management to establish risk management principles and to determine risk appetite.
-Our Chief Risk Officer implements our enterprise risk management framework, and reports directly to our CEO.
+The Risk Committee actively engages with management to establish risk management principles and to determine our risk appetite.
+Our Chief Risk Officer implements our enterprise risk management framework and reports directly to our CEO.
 The Risk Committee meets with the Chief Risk Officer and other members of management regularly to discuss major risk exposures and receives reports on and discusses risk levels and risk appetite in categories such as financial, operational, information technology, cybersecurity, credit, market, capital, interest rate, liquidity, reputation, strategic, legal, regulatory, compliance, and model risk, among others.
 The Risk Committee also approves, or recommends to the Board for approval, various risk management policies, standards, and guidelines, including without limitation policies regarding BSA/AML compliance and other regulatory compliance policies.
 Like the Board's other committees, the Risk Committee regularly reports to the Board on its activities and makes recommendations to the Board.